OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-08.md

 ## Jeremiah 8:15

-We looked for peace, but no good came; for a time of healing, but behold, terror!
+We hoped for peace, but no good came; we hoped for a time of healing, but we behold terror!

 ## Jeremiah 8:16